 A stipend is a payment that is made to an individual to support a training/learning experience, and is frequently in the form of a "living allowance."
 Compensation for services rendered is not a stipend.

 Stipends are not considered wages or non-employee compensation when paid to support a training/learning experience.
-Generally, no Federal Withholding tax will be deducted from stipend payments, although stipends may be taxable to the recipient.
+Generally, for US citizens and resident aliens, no Federal Withholding tax will be deducted from stipend payments, although stipends may be taxable to the recipient.

 Compensation for services rendered or other payments made to UW employees are considered wages, not stipends.
 Click here to learn more if you are a payroll coordinator